justinenorie/personal-portfolio/README.md

 ## **License**

-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the <a href="https://opensource.org/license/mit" target="_blank" rel="noopener noreferrer"><strong>MIT License</strong></a>.

+Copyright &copy; 2025 Justine Norie Dela Cruz.
+All rights reserved.